freeverseio/crypto-soccer/truffle-core/documentation/scaling2.md

 Updaters keep the entire state.
 We will disregard for the time being possible evolution of players between leagues.

 ## isPlayer or isTeam or isLeague in challenging state, or safely updated?

-these functions just look at player's current team, looks at current league, and checks if blockNumLastUpdate is:
-    - 0 => not updated yet
-    - less than needed => in challenge state
-    - old enough => safely updated.

-## ComputeLeague(leagueIdx) - can be called in view mode
+- isPlayerBusyPlayingLeague?
+Player.currentTeam -> team.currentLeague -> n + nGames x deltaN < now ?

+- isPlayerStateUpdated?
+Player.currentTeam -> team.currentLeague -> blockNumLastUpdate != 0 ?

-- returns:
+- isPlayerInChallengingPeriod?
--- the LeagueHash, initHash, finalHash
--- the results of all games
--- the states of all players in all teams of the league

-1. Computes all playGames for that team in the league (if some games were already updated, skips them) Doubt: how to pass the initial state of teams to playGame without actually writing it to each team.
-2. Applies whatever evolution rules we have for each game
-3. Computes all results, states, and finalHash.
+Player.currentTeam -> team.currentLeague -> blockNumLastUpdate + challengePeriod < now ?

+- isPlayerReadyForNewStuff = isPlayerStateUpdated && !isPlayerInChallengingPeriod

+Same for teams or leagues

 ## WriteLeagueByUpdater(leagueIdx, MerkleRoot)

-1. writes the firstLeagueHash, firstUpdaterAddr, blockNumLastUpdate.
+1. writes the firstMerkleRoot, firstUpdaterAddr, blockNumLastUpdate.

-Obviously, wasUpdatedByBLockchain = 0...0 (16bit)
+Obviously, does not touch wasUpdatedByBLockchain = 0...0 (16bit)

 ## ChallengeUpdateForFirstTime(leagueIdx, initHash, finalHash[16], results[8])

 0. checks if league is in challenging period, otherwise halts.
-1. checks if league is challenged for first time, otherwise halts.
+1. checks if league was challenged for first time, otherwise halts.
-2. computes challengerLeagueHash from input data.
+2. computes challengerMerkleRoot from input data.
+If equal to firstMerkleRoot, halts.
-2. Just writes initHash, finalHash[16], and results[8].
+2. Writes initHash, finalHash[16], results[8], challengerUpdaterAddr, firstMerkleRoot.
-3. Writes challengerUpdaterAddr, blockNumLastUpdate.
-Stops.
+3. Re-writes blockNumLastUpdate.

 Still, wasUpdatedByBLockchain = 0...0 (16bit)

-## ChallengeUpdate(leagueIdx, MerkleProofsInit[16][5], allLeaguePlayersStates, selectedTeam, challengerLeagueHash)
+## ChallengeUpdate(leagueIdx, finalHash[16], results[8], MerkleProofsInit[16][5], allLeaguePlayersStates, selectedTeam, challengerLeagueHash)

-0. checks if league is in challenging period, otherwise halts.
+0.  - require league is in challenging period.
-1. checks if league is in challenge > 1 and that selectedTeam wasUpdatedByBLockchain, otherwise halts.
+    - require league is in challenge > 1 (e.g. firstMerkleRoot != 0), and that
+    wasUpdatedByBLockchain for selectedTeam == 0.

+1. Computes hash(team.playerStates) for all teams, and initHash.

-2. If wasUpdatedByBLockchain for initHash = 1, skip to 6.
+2. If the bit wasUpdatedByBLockchain for initHash = 1, compare your initHash to the written one.
+    - If different, halt.
+    - If equal, jump to Step 6.

+3. Prove that proposed computed initHash is correct by proving that each computed hash(team.playerStates) is contained the the previous team's league Merkle tree, by:
-3. For each team in league:
+    For each team in league:
-    - computes hash,
-    - goes to previousLeagueIdx, uses MerkleProofsInit to show the hash is correct, if any is not: halts
+    - goes to team.previousLeagueIdx, uses MerkleProofsInit[team][:] to show the hash was contained in it.
+    - if any of this is not true for a team: halts

-4. Computes initHash, sets wasUpdatedByBLockchain for initHash to 1, and set blockNumLastUpdate
+4. Set wasUpdatedByBLockchain for initHash to 1,

-5. If initHash not equal to what is written: rewrite, halt (no need to prove more)
+5. If initHash not equal to what is written (you've already proven he was lying):
+    - rewrites initHash, finalHash[16], results[8], challengerUpdaterAddr, firstMerkleRoot.
+    - set blockNumLastUpdate
+    - halts

-6. Plays all league (many playGame) for selectTeam
+6. Plays all league (many playGame) for selectTeam, based on the provided allLeaguePlayersStates in this TX call.

-    - either by writing allLeaguePlayersStates first (costly)
-    - ideally, by just using the call data
+7. sets to 1 the wasUpdatedByBLockchain for that team

+8. Require that either hash(selectedTeam) or the results of the computed games for selected team are different from those written previously (proving that they previously lied).
+If equal:
+    - set to 1 the wasUpdatedByBLockchain for that team,...
+    - set blockNumLastUpdate
+    - and HALT (basically, you're silly, but we'll use your money to set to 1 that bit)

-7. writes ONLY the results computed, and
-    - note that some results will be written twice when new challenger comes, but must coincide
+9. write ONLY the results for the computed games (for selectedTeam).
+Note that some results may be written twice when new challenger comes, but must coincide.

-8. writes ONLY the finalHash[selectedTeam]
+10. write ONLY the finalHash[selectedTeam]

-9. sets to 1 the wasUpdatedByBLockchain for that team
-10. If BOTH results and hash were correct: halt
-11. Get the money from previous updater (not from firstUpdater)
+11 Transfer the deposit from previous updater (not from firstUpdater) to challengerAddr.

-12. if challengerLeagueHash coincides with firstLeagueHash, halt.
+12. require challengerMerkleRoot != firstMerkleRoot, otherwise halt: (firstUpdater did not lie, his deposit will not be taken)

-13. write new challengerLeagueHash.
+13. write new challengerMerkleRoot.

+14. set blockNumLastUpdate

-If rounds arrive to nTeams (max possibility), the LeagueHash is computed automatically.
+If rounds arrive to nTeams (max possibility), the MerkleRoot is computed by the BC.

 At any point, when the blockNumLastUpdate is old enough:

-- either challengerLeagueHash = firstLeagueHash => first updater's deposit is released.
+- either challengerMerkleRoot = firstMerkleRoot => first updater's deposit is released.
 - otherwise: last challenger gets first updater's deposit too.

 In all cases, the challenger gets (at least) the deposit from all previous challengers!

-doubt if the first challenger actually provides a good input that has the same firstLeagueHash as the first updater (he's silly)... what happens? write something for this?